elisagdelope/GRL_molecular_interactions_PD/README.md

 In the LuxPARK cohort:
 * `STITCH_cleansing.ipynb`, `KEGG_cleansing.ipynb`: Perform prunning in the original network of interactions to get only edges with medium confidence score in STITCH (>700).
 They also filter molecules mapping both to the metabolomics matrix and the MMI network, merging annotations based on multiple identifiers: PubChem, KEGG, ChEBI, inchikeys, CAS, SMILES.
 * `Building_network_data.ipynb`: A jupyter notebok that shows how to build a fully connected MMI network from pre-processed STITCH or KEGG database files matching a matrix of (log-transformed) metabolomics data.
+* `func_kegg_reactions.R`: Functions that download compounds and reactions data from kegg API, and subset relevant fields of information.

 *Unsupervised filters were not applied to metabolomics data.
 `Building_network_data.ipynb` employs as input metabolomics and phenotypical data resulting from previous pre-processing scripts described in repository [statistical_analyses_cross_long_PD](https://gitlab.lcsb.uni.lu/elisa.gomezdelope/statistical_analyses_cross_long_pd) for **parsing data** and **Baseline (T0) PD/HC** (lx_extract_visit.R, lx_denovo_filter.R, lx_generate_pathway_level.R).

+## Data

+The public transcriptomics data used in this project was derived from the Parkinson’s Progression Markers Initiative (https://www.ppmi-info.org/, RNAseq - IR3).
+The metabolomics data from LuxPARK is not publicly available as it is linked to the Luxembourg Parkinson’s Study and its internal regulations.
+Any requests for accessing the dataset can be directed to request.ncer-pd@uni.lu.

+## License

+The code is available under the MIT License (see `LICENSE`).